DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-01-02-why-we-are-working-on-claim-funding-for-mentors.md

 In response, the government accepted recommendations to introduce the lead and general mentor roles “given the important role mentoring plays in overall ITT quality.”
 Furthermore, DfE agreed with the expert advisory group that providers must train their lead and general mentors using appropriate initial and refresher training curricula.”

-DfE also committed to funding mentors, stating that “investing in ITT mentoring will improve teaching quality and teacher retention and create a better-supported career pathway by providing mentors with valuable professional development opportunities.
-DfE initially agreed to make grant funding of up to £15 million for general mentors and up to £10 million for lead mentors available to providers and schools in the 2024-25 financial year to help secure backfill for staff taken out of classrooms for initial general and lead mentor training and to fulfil lead mentor duties (such as spending time with trainees and general mentors).”
+DfE also committed to funding mentors, stating that “investing in ITT mentoring will improve teaching quality and teacher retention and create a better-supported career pathway by providing mentors with valuable professional development opportunities.”

+DfE initially agreed to make grant funding of up to £15 million for general mentors and up to £10 million for lead mentors available to providers and schools in the 2024-25 financial year to help secure backfill for staff taken out of classrooms for initial general and lead mentor training and to fulfil lead mentor duties (such as spending time with trainees and general mentors).

-In May 2022, the Department for Education (DfE) published detailed guidance on the [funding to aid in the delivery of reformed Initial Teacher Training (ITT) courses] (https://www.gov.uk/government/publications/initial-teacher-training-reform-funding-guidance) leading to the award of Qualified Teacher Status (QTS) from the 2024 to 2025 academic year onwards.
+In May 2022, the Department for Education (DfE) published detailed guidance on the [funding to aid in the delivery of reformed Initial Teacher Training (ITT) courses](https://www.gov.uk/government/publications/initial-teacher-training-reform-funding-guidance) leading to the award of Qualified Teacher Status (QTS) from the 2024 to 2025 academic year onwards.

 In addition to funding for accredited providers, placement schools could also access grant money to support the new training requirements of school-based (general) mentors.

 Schools can claim for the actual hours of training undertaken by the mentor to a maximum of 20 hours per provider.

-The funding is designed to support schools currently involved in initial teacher training and incentivise those who are worried about the cost and resources involved.
+DfE has designed the funding to support schools currently involved in initial teacher training and incentivise those worried about the cost and resources involved.

 Claim funding for mentors is the service that will facilitate the funding claims that placement schools make.